SimonPadbury/baselayer-3/_src/typography.md

 ## The link tag

 The default underline for links has been moved downwards slightly to improve legibility.
 The link decoration (underline) thickness has been set at 1px, so that it doesn’t become thicker when used on larger text (e.g. in headings) where link underline can be too bulky).

 On `:hover`, the link text color becomes slightly darker and underline becomes thicker, increasing to 3px.
+This thickening of the line helps people who don't see the slight color change.

 All these styles are controlled by CSS variables so that you can change them.

+* <a href="">This is a link to nowhere</a>

 Then there are the following two classes that apply to links, that may be handy in some situations:

 * <a class="t-no-underline" href="">This link has no underline</a> — `t-no-underline`
 * <a class="t-underline-hover-only" href="">This link has no underline unless hovered</a> — `t-underline-hover-only`

-<div aria-label="Warning" class="popout my-3 bl-heavy b-amber b-400 b-dark-invert p-3 bg-amber bg-200 bg-dark-invert">The browser default, and the best practice for accessability, is to have links indicated by an underline (and the default color of links is blue).
+The browser default, and the best practice for accessability, is to have links indicated by an underline (and the browser default color of links is blue).
 But in the context of menus it is permissible to deviate from the best practice, provided there are other visual and non-visual indicators.
-This is the reason why we should use semantic HTML tags on menus, and and why we should place navigation menus in their expected locations (in sitewide menubar ribbons, sidebars, and footers.</div>
+This is the reason why we should use [semantic HTML](https://www.codecademy.com/resources/blog/semantic-html/) tags on menus, and and why we should place navigation menus in their expected locations (in sitewide menubar ribbons, sidebars, and footers.

 ## Menus